Skip to main content

 Offensive Threats

-Identify common offensive types in the meta and ensure your team has answers:
+Identify common offensive types in the meta and make sure your roster has answers:

 Defensive Walls

-Type matchups interact with speed tiers to create complex priority systems:
+Type matchups interact with speed tiers to create priority systems you need to respect:

-• • Fast attackers can revenge kill with super effective moves
+• Fast attackers can revenge kill with super-effective moves before bulk matters.

-• • Slow tanks rely on resistances to survive and retaliate
+• Slow tanks rely on resistances to survive and trade back efficiently.

-• • Priority moves can override type disadvantages
+• Priority moves can bypass otherwise losing speed and type positions.

 Next Steps